 How to Exercise Your Dog in The Winter

-Chances are you’ve made a new year’s resolution or two…or more if you’re ambitious.
-One of the most common is to get more in shape.
+During the winter months, many of us are pursuing health-related goals and being more mindful about moving or getting in shape.
 Have you ever thought that your pup might want in on the action?
 Dogs love to run and play, so why not take on a challenge together this year?

 Exercising with your dog can be a fun way to bond and to help them burn some energy.
 Here is a handy calculator for to you to find out how much exercise your dog needs and a few fun ideas to get your pup in shape.
 Just remember—not every activity is for every dog, or every person.
 It’s best to consult with your vet and doctor before beginning.